Interventional Cardiology Policies

 Eligibility for Certification and Board Policies

-The information provided on ABIM's website and in ABIM's print publication, Policies and Procedures for Certification, September 2011 (pdf), governs ABIM's decision about eligibility for certification.
-The September 2011 edition supersedes all previous publications.
+The information provided on ABIM's website and in ABIM's print publication, Policies and Procedures for Certification, November 2024 (pdf), governs ABIM's decision about eligibility for certification.
+The November 2024 edition supersedes all previous publications.
 ABIM reserves the right to make changes in fees, examinations, policies and procedures at any time without advance notice.
 Admission to ABIM's certification process is determined by policies in force at the time of application.
 ABIM is a member of the American Board of Medical Specialties (ABMS).

 General Requirements

-To become certified in the subspecialty of Interventional Cardiology, physicians must:
+To become certified in the subspecialty of interventional cardiology, physicians must:

-- Demonstrate clinical competence, procedural skills, and moral and ethical behavior in the clinical setting
+• Demonstrate clinical competence, procedural skills, and moral and ethical behavior in the clinical setting;

-- Hold a valid, unrestricted and unchallenged license to practice medicine
+• Hold a valid, unrestricted and unchallenged license to practice medicine; and

-- Pass the Interventional Cardiology Certification Examination
+• Pass the Interventional Cardiology Certification Examination.

 Fellowship training taken before completing the requirements for the MD or DO degree, training as a chief medical resident, practice experience, and attendance at postgraduate courses may not be credited toward the requirements for subspecialty certification.

-To be admitted to an examination, candidates must have completed the required training in the subspecialty, including vacation time, by October 31st of the year of examination.
+To be admitted to an examination, candidates must have completed the required training in the subspecialty, including vacation time, by October 31 of the year of examination.

 Candidates for certification in the subspecialties must meet ABIM's requirements for duration of training as well as minimum duration of full-time clinical training.
 Clinical training requirements may be met by aggregating full-time clinical training that occurs throughout the entire fellowship training period; clinical training need not be completed in successive months.
 Time spent in continuity outpatient clinic, during non-clinical training, is in addition to the requirement for full-time clinical training.
-Educational rotations completed during training may not be double counted to satisfy both internal medicine and subspecialty training requirements.
+Educational rotations completed during training may not be double-counted to satisfy both internal medicine and subspecialty training requirements.
 Likewise, training which qualifies a diplomate for admission to one subspecialty exam cannot be double-counted toward certification in another subspecialty, with the exception of formally approved pathways for dual certification.

 The training pathway requires 12 months of satisfactorily completed clinical fellowship training in interventional cardiology, in addition to the required three years of accredited cardiovascular disease training.